AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * Replace L35 with a 47pF capacitor.
 No need to cut traces or anything.

+* Replace L27 with a 2.7nH inductor.

 * Replace C117 with a 27pF capacitor.

 * Replace L38 with a 5.8nH inductor.
+(Maybe 5.0nH)

 * Change the PA power input inductor (L37) to a 100nH part with low DCR.

+* Change L30 to a 20nH inductor.

+* Change L33 to a 16nH inductor.

+* Remove C125.

 * Add R112 so the boards can supply/get power from the PC104.

 * Cut the OTHER\_HW\_POWER\_OFF\_N line between Q2 and the CPU.
 It was causing issues.

-* Replace the serial port connector with a 90 degree one.

 # Current Board Status